karstengresch/chordelia/_pages/objectives.md

 ### Criticism or unwanted answers to the FUDders

+**This approach is artificial**
-    * *This approach is artificial*: Sure it is.
+Sure it is.
 Being artificial belongs to being art.

-    * *One cannot hear real dissonance differences in 9-/10-/11-tone chords*: You could try changing your orchestration.
+**One cannot hear real dissonance differences in 9-/10-/11-tone chords** You could try changing your orchestration.
 But in general it'll always be difficult to differenciate 11-tone chords.
 Anyway, at least the more cluster-like chords will differenciate the better, the more instruments will play.

-    * *One cannot hear that chord #xxx should be more dissonant/spicy than chord #yyy*: Showing and playing my concept to different people, all were quite convinced when listening to strong "dissonance contrasts" (e.g. most dissonant, midst dissonant lowest dissonant chord of 5-tone chords).
+**One cannot hear that chord #xxx should be more dissonant/spicy than chord #yyy** Showing and playing my concept to different people, all were quite convinced when listening to strong "dissonance contrasts" (e.g. most dissonant, midst dissonant lowest dissonant chord of 5-tone chords).
 As in life, there are grayscales where it gets difficult to differenciate.
 Chordelia's intention is not to force you writing music that doesn't convince yourself.